If you don’t agree with a parking fine and want to contest it you can. These are the next steps:

 Request a review of your fine

-You can ask us to review your parking fine.
-You will need to explain why you think you shouldn’t be fined.
-To support your claims you can upload up to three images or documents.
+You can ask us to review your parking fine with any supporting documents.
 You can only ask for one review per fine.

 To apply for a review:

-- submit an application for internal review online
+- submit an application for internal review via the infringement portal

 Documents to support your appeal

 If your vehicle broke down and you received a fine, provide us with a copy of your mechanic's report, tow receipt or RACV report when you appeal the fine.

 If you parked illegally because of a medical emergency, upload a copy of medical assessment.
 It should state the emergency suffered and how it affected your parking at the time.
 A medical emergency is an injury or illness that poses an immediate risk to a person's life or long-term health.

 Internal review/appeal process

 Ask to have the matter heard in court

-If our review found you at fault and you still don’t agree, you may wish to have the matter heard in the Magistrates' Court.
+If your appeal has been denied and you don't agree with our decision, you may wish to have the matter heard in the Magistrates' Court.

 Only the registered owner or nominated driver can have the matter heard in court.
-If you are not the registered owner, you need to ask them to complete the nomination statement and request a court hearing form (PDF 42 KB).
+If you are not the registered owner, you need to ask them to complete the nomination statement and request a court hearing form (PDF 42 KB) or by completing our online nomination form via the infringement portal.

 If you go ahead there are costs involved.
 If the court finds that you were parked illegally, we will ask you to pay those costs – $90.60 for one offence and $136.70 for more than one offence.